Dr. Chad H. Bennett

 Ms. Rebecca Lee Harris earned her Bachelor's Degree in Fine Arts and her Master's degree in Counseling from Shippensburg University.
 Ms. Harris is currently working towards her Doctoral degree in Administration and Leadership Studies at Indiana University of Pennsylvannia.
-Ms. Harris has presented at conferences on the local, state, and national level, most recently at the 33rd Annual Conference on the First-Year Experience in 2014.
+Ms. Harris has presented at conferences on the local, state, and national level, most recently at the 33rd Annual Conference on the First-Year Experience in 2014 and the National Association of Developmental Education in 2018.
 Her research interest areas include first-year students, first-generation students, academic advising, and summer bridge programs.

 "The circumstances of your life have uniquely qualified you to make a contribution.
 If you do not make that contribution, no one can." -Rabbi Harold Kushner